This very special place is ostensibly a cameo shop – and exquisite they are, too, crafted primarily out of coral and shell – but...

 Villa Rufolo information

 To the south of Ravello’s cathedral, a 14th-century tower marks the entrance to this villa, famed for its beautiful cascading gardens.
-Created by a Scotsman, Scott Neville Reid, in 1853, they are truly magnificent, commanding celestial panoramic views packed with exotic colours, artistically crumbling towers and luxurious blooms.
-On seeing the gardens on 26 May 1880, Wagner was moved to write: ‘Finally, the enchanted garden of Klingsor [setting for the second act of the opera Parsifal ] has been found’.
+Created by a Scotsman, Scott Neville Reid, in 1853, they are truly magnificent, commanding divine panoramic views packed with exotic colours, artistically crumbling towers and luxurious blooms.
+Note that the gardens are at their best from May till October; they don't merit the entrance fee outside those times.

-The villa was built in the 13th century for the wealthy Rufolo dynasty and was home to several popes as well as King Robert of Anjou.
-Today the gardens are used to stage concerts during the town’s classical music festival.
+The villa was built in the 13th century for the wealthy Rufolo dynasty and was home to several popes as well as king Robert of Anjou.
+Wagner was so inspired by the gardens when he visited in 1880 that he modelled the garden of Klingsor (the setting for the second act of the opera Parsifal ) on them.
+Today the gardens are used to stage concerts during the town’s classical-music festival.